AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 # Migrate to [!DNL AEM Forms] as a [!DNL Cloud Service]  {#Harden-your-AEM-Forms-as-a-Cloud-Service-environment}

-You can migrate your Adaptive Forms, themes, templates, and cloud configurations from <!-- AEM 6.3 Forms--> AEM 6.4 Forms on OSGi and AEM 6.5 Forms on OSGi to [!DNL AEM] as a [!DNL Cloud Service] .
+You can migrate your Adaptive Forms, themes, templates, and cloud configurations from <!-- AEM 6.3 Forms--> AEM 6.4 Forms on OSGi and AEM 6.5 Forms on OSGi to [!DNL AEM] as a [!DNL Cloud Service].
 Before migrating these assets, use the Migration Utility to convert the format used in the earlier versions to the format used in [!DNL AEM] as a [!DNL Cloud Service].
-When you run migration utility, the following assets are updated:
+When you run Migration Utility, the following assets are updated:

 * Custom components for Adaptive Forms
 * Adaptive Forms templates and themes